seolub/CAPP30239_FA22/project/README.md

 Learning Javascript, CSS, and HTML at the same time as D3 was challenging.
 The code could be cleaner and more efficient and I would like to spend more time in the future polishing this project.

 ### Sources
-Some of the text has been developed using the new tool recently released [ChatGPT][https://chat.openai.com/chat].
+Some of the text has been developed using the new tool recently released [ChatGPT](https://chat.openai.com/chat).
 It is incredible how you can give instructions about what you want and how AI can be so precise returning an output.
-Big chunks of code have come from [Tiffany France's Github](ttps://github.com/tiffanyfrance/CAPP30239_FA22), Observable, and the huge help of the TA Sandy Guberti-NG.
+Big chunks of code have come from [Tiffany France's Github](ttps://github.com/tiffanyfrance/CAPP30239_FA22), Observable, and the huge help of the TA Sandy Guberti-Ng.
 Big thanks to her.